By our members and former members…

 By Derek Smith (adult crime stories are found under the name DH Smith)

 Hard Cash: read on radio by Tony Robinson.
 Shorty and Warby find £250,000 in an empty house.
 What should they do with it?
-One of Derek’s books for older children which also includes Fast Food, Baker’s Boy, The Good Wolf, and Half a Bike.
+One of Derek’s books for older children which also includes Fast Food, Baker’s Boy, The Good Wolf (wrItten with Abi Bow) and Half a Bike.

 Frances Fairweather Demon Striker: shortlisted for the Children’s Book Award.
 A story of a talented girl footballer who has to disguise herself as a boy so she can play for a team.